 You can explore Mesa Verde National Park on your own or by booking a guided tour.
 But there are some differences in what is allowed.
-Below, we describe the possibilities of visiting this national park and suggesting spending your time in it most effectively and interestingly.
+Below, we describe the possibilities of visiting this national park and suggest spending your time in it most effectively and interestingly.
 So, check our best things to do in Mesa Verde.

 Please, note that some things to do in Mesa Verde vary from season to season.
 Some attractions in Mesa Verde are closed during winter, and some are also vary depending on the month.
 So, before your visit, check on the official website what is open.
 Below you will find a description for all attractions open from May through October.

 Here you can check what’s going on in late Fall in Mesa Verde.
-And here what is open during Winter, including winter activities like nordic/cross-country skiing, snowshoeing, and winter hiking opportunities.
+And here is what is open during Winter, including winter activities like nordic/cross-country skiing, snowshoeing, and winter hiking opportunities.